Kamikaze

 On March 29, 1945, Second Lieutenant Masafumi Yasuhara took off from Shiraho Airfield on Ishigaki Island toward Okinawa and died in a special (suicide) attack at the age of 24.
 He was a member of the Makoto 17th Hikōtai (Flying Unit).
 He piloted a Type 99 Assault Plane (Allied code name of Sonia).
 After his death in a special attack, he received a two-rank promotion to Captain.
 He was from Kōchi Prefecture and was a member of the 9th Class of the Army's Officer Cadet (Kanbu Kōhosei) training program.

-Masafumi Yasuhara wrote the following final letter to Chizuko, the 6th-grade daughter of a family living in Taiwan who had him and a comrade at their home for a few days and who held a farewell party from them (Kawatoko 2008, 43):
+Masafumi Yasuhara wrote the following final letter to Chizuko, the 6th-grade daughter of a family living in Taiwan who had him and a comrade at their home for a few days and who held a farewell party for them (Kawatoko 2008, 43):

 To Chizuko-chan [1],